-The Capital Improvement Program (CIP) Master Plan is a planning tool for financial planning, staffing resources, capital outlay, and prioritization of projects.
+The Capital Improvement Program (CIP) Master Plan is a planning tool for financial planning, staffing resources, capital outlay, and prioritization of capital projects and capital equipment.

 The CIP Master Plan allows for short- and long-range planning to ensure assets are maintained for the benefit of residents, businesses, property owners, and visitors.